HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/IdentifyNewManagedPages.md

 3. Over time, new pages might be created in your HCL DX environment.
 To identify them, repeat steps 1 and 2 to generate a new XML file.

-4. Use the **diff** command to compare the XML files generated in the previous steps.
+4. Use the `diff` command to compare the XML files generated in the previous steps.
 The comparison produces a list of new pages.

-    Example:
+    For example:

     ```shell
     diff old_pages_base.xml >> new_pages_base.xml